 Dada Performance, Lion’s Breath, The Radium Girls: A Radically Advancing Tour of Exit Signs, Edith O’Donnell ATEC Building, Dallas

-November 2016, 100 Years of Data, The Center for Creative Connections Theater at The Dallas Museum of Art, Dallas
+100 Years of Dada, The Center for Creative Connections Theater at the Dallas Museum of Art, Dallas